 Since you’re probably working to help your wife or girlfriend choose something other than abortion, it’s important to know what you’re talking about.
 You can also point her to these sources so she can read the truth and the facts for herself.

-Tell her about AbortionProcedures.com, and have her watch the medical animation videos that show, in a non-graphic way, what abortion really includes.
-Here’s one of the videos:
+Tell her about AbortionProcedures.com, and have her watch the animated videos that show, in a non-graphic, factual way, what abortion really includes.
+Here’s one of the videos — from a former abortionist himself:

 - You can read up on the scientific, moral, and philosophical bases for defending human life.